wild food foraging, birdwatching, wildlife, nature and ancient craft

 of subjects from woodland management, conservation and survey to

 visitor management and countryside recreation.
-I have been a visiting
+I was a visiting

 BSc and MSc students.
 In 1999 I left paid employment to concentrate